MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 Custom themes must be associated with one or more Microsoft 365 groups.
 Therefore, to implement this change, Holly must first create a Microsoft 365 group for the members of the pilot project team.
 She can then create a custom theme associated with this group that enables the setting to display the signed-in user's name.
 In this task, you will create a Microsoft 365 group for the members of Adatum's Microsoft 365 pilot project team.
 You will then create a custom theme that displays the signed-in user's name, and you will assign the pilot project team to this theme.
 You will also review other options that can be configured with custom themes, and you can make any color changes that you wish.

+**Note:** At the end of this task, you will attempt to save the custom theme that you created.
+There is a known platform issue in the Microsoft 365 admin center where sometimes it saves the custom theme just fine, and other times it returns a message that says "Sorry, we couldn't save your theme.
+Please try again later."
+If you receive this message, there's nothing you can do but move on.
+This won't affect any future labs, other than it won't display the user's name next to their user icon or initials on the heading line.
+You are still asked to do this task to gain the experience of creating a theme such as this, even though it may not get saved.

 1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as the **MOD Administrator**.

 2. In the **Microsoft 365 admin center**, select **Teams & groups** in the left-hand navigation pane, and then under it, select **Active teams & groups**.